Ultimate Guide To Nepal

 Originally consumed by the Thakali ethnic group, the Thakali khana set has become a main course in renowned Kathmandu restaurants and hotels.
 The full Thakali set contains Dal Bhat, vegetables, Mustang Alu, meat variations, Timur pickles, Kanchhemba, and ghee.

 It is presented on a thali with rice in the middle, surrounded by side dishes.
-A perfect combo of health and taste, this visually appealing meal will make you full and satisfied.
+A perfect combo of health and taste, this visually appealing meal will fill you up and satisfy you.

 Newari Cuisine